hpc-carpentry/hpc-carpentry.github.io/_posts/2020/10/2020-10-07-Lessons-Learned-DCW-for-SADiLaR-August.md

 ---
-layout: post
+layout: page
+authors: ["Jannetta Steyn","Benson Muite","Marissa Griesel","Maggi Mars","Lactatia Motsuku","Varshita Sher","Marissa Griesel","SamuelLe Lelièvre","Angelique van Rensburg"]
+teaser: "This post covers instructors' experiences teaching a Data Carpentries workshop for the South African Centre for Digital Language Resources in August 2020"
 title: "Lessons Learned - Data Carpentries Workshop for SADiLaR (August 31, 2020)"
-teaser: "Lessons Learned - Data Carpentries Workshop for SADiLaR (August 31, 2020)"
-categories:
-   - blog
-comments: true
-show_meta: true
-authors: ["Jannetta Steyn","Benson Muite","Marissa Griesel","Maggi Mars","Lactatia Motsuku","Varshita Sher","Marissa Griesel","SamuelLe Lelièvre","Angelique van Rensburg"]
+date: 2020-10-07
+time: "9:00:00"
 tags: ["Carpentries Workshops", "Teaching", "Online Workshops"]
 ---

-# Lessons Learned - Data Carpentries Workshop for SADiLaR (August 31, 2020)
-SADiLaR is the South African Centre for Digital Language Resources, located at the Potchefstroom Campus of the North-West University.

-## Introduction
+### Introduction

 The call went out for instructors and helpers to cover the Data Carpentries Workshop from 31 August to 4 September 2020.
 Five instructors and two helpers were selected.
 We made for an interesting group with two instructors from England (Jannetta and Varshita), one from France (Samuel), one from Kenya (Benson), one from Japan (Maggi), and two from South Africa (Marissa and Lactatia).

-## Preparation for the Workshop
+### Preparation for the Workshop

 The workshop was organised by Angelique van Rensburg, the Regional Consultant for Southern Africa.
 Attendees were sent instructions in an email on how to download and install the data and software required.
 A couple of weeks before the workshop the instructors and helpers were put into contact with one another via email to decide who would do what during the workshop.
 We used a Google Sheet to indicate which parts we would like to teach and who would be able to act as helpers on what days.